 A great idea indeed : 2-in-1 cream – both itch-relieving and moisturizing at the same time.
 Suu Balm is formulated here in National Skin Centre (NSC), Singapore back in 2011 when a dermatologist, who was running the itch clinic at NSC found a need for eczema sufferers to relief their itch and at the same time helps to moisturize the skin.
 He formulated with the chemist an itch relieving moisturising cream that can serve both this function.
-By the very fact that it was formulated by a medical professsional, it gave me a peace of mind that the ingredients are safe.
-I was given some samples to try it out and decided to apply on my stubborn itchy rash on my feet.
+By the very fact that it was formulated by a medical professsional, it will give you a peace of mind that the ingredients are safe.

 What are the key ingredients in Suu Balm?

 Suu Balm’s key ingredients are menthol which cools down itchy, irritated skin, and -ceramides to keep skin smooth and healthy.
 Menthol – which acts by cooling the skin, and triggering receptors in the nerves in the skin, blocking the transmission of itch signals to the brain.
 It is steroid-free and paraben free.
 It also contains the standard ingredients which helps to retain moisture ie. glycerin and urea.

 Suu Balm is designed for anybody with dry, itchy skin, to provide rapid itch relief and to help increase the frequency of moisturising.
 Breaking the itch-scratch cycle will help prevent further damage to the skin from scratching.

 However, when I forget and start scratching at night and cause injury to my thin skin, then I can’t apply Suu Balm on that area because it is not to be used on broken skin and the menthol cream can sting a little on open wound.
 Thus, prevention is better than cure so it is best to apply when the skin itchy and dry.